carlsednaoui/ouicards/README.md

 The example provided is for the New York State Immigration Naturalization test. __Note:__ This example was built in June 2013 and may be outdated by the time you see it.

 ## Example
-You can find a [live example here ](http://carlsednaoui.github.io/ouicards/Example/index.html).
+You can find a [live example here](http://carlsednaoui.github.io/ouicards/Example/index.html).

 ## Using Ouicards
 The first thing you'll need is an array of Question/ Answer objects.